 We would like to start by briefly talking about the Demo Project.
 As you probably know, DoC initiated the Demo Project in March 1998 as a means of testing whether a series of alternative personnel practices could be more successful than traditional personnel practices in helping DoC achieve its goals.
 A series of HR interventions were implemented in a subset of the organization.
-DoC contracted with Booz Allen to conduct a comprehensive program evaluation of the Demo Project's performance in meeting its objectives.
+In 2003, this Demo project was extended another five years to better understand the impact of these HR interventions.